 Bird Park Survival Station

 The anthropogenic forces of deforestation, development, climate change, and biodiversity loss have forced many wild animals to adopt and adapt to human cultures and urban infrastructure as habitat.
 Cities have become multispecies spaces—even refuges—and demand an obligation to foster relations of flourishing for both human and more-than-human life.
-The Bird Park Survival Station (Bird Park) is an art response in the form of a conservation site and multispecies art platform.
-It is built on the roof of my home in Vancouver and provides affordances to local wild-living birds—fresh water, food, caching and perching features—to help them survive the climate emergency and diminishing wild habitat.
+The Bird Park is a project that responds to this need.

 The Bird Park uses processes of creative reciprocity, providing gifts to the birds in the form of habitat, in exchange for their input into emergent art projects.
 The Bird Park includes noninvasive cameras and microphones that record the birds’ activities.
 I analyze the recordings for information about how the birds are using the Bird Park and then adapt and improve the Bird Park based on their needs.
 Additionally, first-hand observations of listening to and watching the birds provide information about their communications.
-Using this process, I’m following the lead of the birds, and this is how the Bird Park manifests and changes over time.
+Using these processes, I’m following the lead of the birds, and this is how the Bird Park manifests and changes over time.

 team: